 People assume that dive watches are just light-up wristwatches that have a waterproof rating.
 While there’s some truth to that, these are essential to maintaining proper timing while underwater for proper oxygen usage.
 It’s the ultimate tool for any diver, and always at-the-ready when they need it.
 Style, accuracy, and capabilities are all key factors to think of when you’re trying to decide which diving watch is best for you.
 Let’s get started with the best four dive watches over $1,000, and descend down the budget scale as we go.
 Get ready to witness luxury at it’s apex.

-Our Top Picks For The Best Dive Watches
+(Top Picks) The Best Dive Watches in 2018

 The epitome of premier diving watches: the IWC Aquatimer.
 You’ll be able to submerge up to 1,000 feet with this dive watch from heaven, and do so with peace of mind.
 With sapphire crystal resisting every bit of potential scratching, you’ll be able to view your watch hands clearly, and concisely, with no room for error.This premium watch is crafted of black stainless steel and encased in rubber, sporting a black rubber strap.
 The inner bezel rotates, and the black dial holds luminous hands to light up to the maximum depth of one thousand feet, meaning you’ll be able to look at your timer no matter where you are in the water.

 This watch is completely Swiss-made, and comes with a fully-functioning chronograph with the date, hour, minute and second; a luxury watch all-around.

 2. Omega Seamaster Planet Ocean